andrudog7/Current_Broadway_Shows/README.md

 ## Contributing

+This project is intended to be a welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/Current_Broadway_Shows.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/Current_Broadway_Shows/blob/master/CODE_OF_CONDUCT.md).

 ## License